dapr/quickstarts/resiliency/service-to-component-resiliency.md

 In this QuickStart, you will run a microservice application that continuously persists and retrieves state via Dapr's state management API.
 When operations to the state store begin to fail, Dapr resiliency policies are applied.

-Visit [this](https://docs.dapr.io/operations/resiliency/resiliency-overview//) link for more information about Dapr resiliency.
+Visit the documentation about [Dapr resiliency](https://docs.dapr.io/operations/resiliency/resiliency-overview/) link for more information

 This quickstart includes one service:

 - Client service `order-processor`
 - Redis component spec `statestore.yaml`
 - Resiliency spec `resiliency.yaml`